eclipse/xtext/xtext-website/documentation/303_runtime_concepts.md

   }
 ```

 There are different useful implementations for IScopes shipped with Xtext.
+We want to mention only some of them here.
 The [MapBasedScope]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/scoping/impl/MapBasedScope.java) comes with the efficiency of a map to look up a certain name.
 If you prefer to deal with Multimaps the [MultimapBasedScope]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/scoping/impl/MultimapBasedScope.java) should work for you.
-To filter some element out of an existing IScope the [FilteringScope]({{site.src.xtext}}/plugins/plugins/org.eclipse.xtext/src/org/eclipse/xtext/scoping/impl/FilteringScope.java) is in some situations the right way to go.
-As Scopes can be nested we strongly recommend to use FilteringScope only for leaf Scopes without parent Scope.
+To filter some element out of an existing Scope the [FilteringScope]({{site.src.xtext}}/plugins/plugins/org.eclipse.xtext/src/org/eclipse/xtext/scoping/impl/FilteringScope.java) is in some situations the right way to go.
+As Scopes can be nested, we strongly recommend to use FilteringScope only for leaf Scopes without parent Scope.
-To come back to our example one possible scenario for the FilteringScope could be to exclude the context element from the list of candidates as it should not be a superElement of itself.
+To come back to our example: One possible scenario for the FilteringScope could be to exclude the context element from the list of candidates as it should not be a superElement of itself.

 ```java
   IScope getScope(EObject context, EReference reference) {